eschwartz/prime-cloud-intro/README.md

 So your virtual machine is up and running.
 But into order to _do_ anything with it, you'll need to SSH into it.

-**This guide will assume you're running on a Mac or Linux machine** For using SSH with windows, [see this guide from the AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)
+> **This guide will assume you're running on a Mac or Linux machine** For using SSH with windows, [see this guide from the AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-First, will need to find the key pair file we created in the last section.
+First, we will need to find the key pair file we created in the last section.
 If you're on a Mac, it should be in `~/Downloads/my-machine.pem`.
 Let's move it somewhere safer, where we won't accidentally delete it.

 Open your Terminal, and run the following commands: